jlant/waterapputils/README.md

 ## Process Many Simulations Shell Script

-## Applying water use and gcm deltas to many WATER simulations at one time using [run_simulations.sh](https://github.com/jlant-usgs/waterapputils/blob/master/run_simulations.sh)
+## Applying water use and gcm deltas to many WATER simulations using [run_simulations.sh](https://github.com/jlant-usgs/waterapputils/blob/master/run_simulations.sh)

 The shell script [run_simulations.sh](https://github.com/jlant-usgs/waterapputils/blob/master/run_simulations.sh) is a shell script that can be used to automate the processing of many WATER simulations. [run_simulations.sh](https://github.com/jlant-usgs/waterapputils/blob/master/run_simulations.sh) can be used to apply